navaris/appshell/packages/config/README.md

 # @appshell/config

-Utitliy for generating a `global appshell manifest` for Webpack Module federation micro-frontends.
+Utitliy to generate appshell configuration for building micro-frontends with Appshell and Webpack Module federation.

 Working examples can be found [here](https://github.com/navaris/appshell/tree/main/examples).

+**Note: This package is no longer published, and it's recommended to use the [@appshell/cli](https://www.npmjs.com/package/@appshell/cli) instead.**

 ## Getting Started